 Apart from the odd supplement, I’ve never really covered the subject of drugs on Curiously Conscious.
 Now let’s get this clear, when I say drugs here, I’m talking the family-friendly version of marijuana: hemp.
 Not only is this legal in Amsterdam, it’s legal in the UK too.
-It might sound shocking – Drugs on a wellness blog?!
+It might sound shocking – Drugs on a sustainability and wellness blog?!
 Legal in the UK?! – but this is the ‘drug free’ version of the plant, using it as a food without its psychoactive properties.

 Still not convinced?
 Neither was a friend of mine, when I gave her a bar of chocolate with hemp seeds in as a present from my holiday!
 But you can very readily buy it: there’s hemp protein, hemp milk, even a hemp Doisy + Dam chocolate bar!

 So, on to possibly my favourite little discovery when in Amsterdam: Hempstory.
 Based on the dividing line between regular city streets and the Red Light District, even its location reveals how it flirts with the rougher aspects of the Dutch capital.

 Hempstory is a boutique selling hemp-based products in all its forms, from gorgeously soft hemp clothes to pretty posters of the plant.
 The place is as chic as they come, with gorgeous toiletries, water bottles, a white-and-plant decor to die for (I’m obsessed, just look at my Pinterest…)

 So, what’s the big deal with hemp?
 Well, it’s one of the most versatile, fastest growing plants on earth.
 It can be used in all sorts of ways, from fabric to food, plastic to protein.
 It’s a complete plant-based protein and contains omegas 3 and 6, making it a perfect supplement for vegans and vegetarians, and you can use it just like whey protein.